pha5echange/eng-tools/python/README.txt

 5) eng_plot_artists:

-'eng_plot_artists.py' uses the file ouput by ‘eng_multi_plot’ (moved to ‘data/..’ and renamed as ‘eng_multi_plot_data.txt’) to calculate and plot the inception dates of all artists over time, regardless of genre.
+'eng_plot_artists.py' uses a copy of the results file ouput by ‘eng_multi_plot’ (‘data/eng_multi_plot_data.txt’) to calculate and plot the inception dates of all artists over time, regardless of genre.

 6) pr_plotter: